 - “Let’s try this right away to see if it helps.”

 - “This looks like an abnormal event at our end, I’ll definitely be investigating further.”

 - “Let me share all the details we’ve gathered so far.”

 The Wheel of Emotions (and how to respond)

 If a solution isn’t available, offer a workaround or a time frame for resolution.
-In exchange, you’ll win their gift of loyalty.
+In exchange, you’ll win their loyalty.